jackbonaguro/cs4240/README.md

 Semantic Analyzer - In its run, the parser may encounter a semantic action (prefixed with # in the grammar csv).
 In this case it hands over control to the Analyzer.
 The analyzer utilizes the current state of the parser as well and executes the semantic action as specified in a function.
 So far we've implemented basic declaration (adding to the symbol table [identifier table]) and assignment (basic type checking).
 These will depend on the parse tree, which has not yet been fully implemented.
 Output: In between two newlines, the name of the current semantic action.

 Naive Allocator - This allocation method relies on a limited number of available registers.
 Data is loaded into the registers and stored onto the stack on an instruction-by-instruction basis.
 The allocation scheme also takes care of the code generation.
 The compiler begins with a preprocessing sweep to initialize .word, .data, and .space variables, then performs the rest of the code generation in the .text space on a second sweep.
+The only IR operations not working are "call" and "callr."
 Output: unoptimized MIPS asm code

 BUILD & RUN